 8:16 | Narrated by Jeremy Tessmer | Released for CALIFORNIA BAUHAUS: Influence & Adaptation, 2019

-SOLO EXHIBITIONS (Compiled by the Center for Visual Music)
+SOLO EXHIBITIONS (Compiled in part by the Center for Visual Music)

 1938 Karl Nierendorf Gallery, New York, NY